Yurt Camping Checklist and FREE Printable!

 Part tent, part cabin, yurts are so much fun for camping!
-Don’t forget anything with this helpful yurt camping list.
+Don’t forget anything with this helpful yurt camping list and free printable.

 Our Camping Kiddo at our yurt in Mexican Hat, Utah

-I had no idea what a yurt was until we visited Utah for the first time and had to find accommodations near Monument Valley.
+I had never been glamping in a yurt until we visited Utah for the first time and had to find accommodations near Monument Valley.

 When I found out that Mexican Hat, Utah, only had 2 types of accommodations available, a hotel or a yurt, I went with the unknown and booked several nights in a yurt.